lrchnnng/parrot-quiz/README.md

 ### Structure
 I created a userflow diagram to show how the user will interact with each page on the site.
+While I had originally planned for the user to lose a point when they answered the question incorrectly, I chose to change this to make it a more fun experience to a younger audience.
 ![Userflow](assets/images/readme-img/user-flow.png)

 ### Skeleton